 ZERO ACCIDENT VISION

-According to the Zero Accident Vision, all accidents are preventable.
+According to the Zero Accident or Zero Harm Vision, all accidents are preventable.
 One of the leading ideas is to learn from those accidents that have occurred and to take corrective actions to prevent similar accidents from occurring again.
-Working towards Zero Accidents requires cooperation at all levels within the organization.
+Working towards Zero Harm Workplace requires cooperation at all levels within the organization.

 The Zero Accident Vision does not accept that accidents simply happen because of bad luck.
 Human error or haste are often seen as the root cause of an accident.
 Top management plays a key role when improving occupational safety because preventing accidents and creating a better safety culture requires resources – both work time and financial input.